 The Maryland GED exam is entirely computer-based.
 “Digitalization” has made many things about the GED test easier.
 Registration, for example, can be done 24 hours a day, 7 days a week.

-Flexible scheduling is available, and you have as well the opportunity to test at your own pace.
+Flexible scheduling is available, and you have the opportunity to test at your own pace.
 You can take (and pay for) one of the four modules (sub-tests) at a time.
 Another advantage is that score reports are instantly available except for the language (essay) section.

-So you really need to become fully prepared to take the GED tests.
+So, you really need to become fully prepared to take the GED tests.
 Community bookstores and libraries can also present all kinds of materials, and you will find quite a few locations close to you where GED preparation classes are available, often at no cost at all (check the locations above).
-There are also some good online GED prep courses.

 Free GED Online GED Prep in Maryland